-You’ll be met at La Aurora International by a member of the lodge’s staff.
+You’ll be met at La Aurora International by a member of the Lodge’s staff.
 He will escort you to your private vehicle.
-It’s a 90-minute drive (this ground transfer is included in the package) from the airport to Sailfish Oasis Lodge on the Pacific Coast.
+It’s a 90-minute drive from the airport to Sailfish Oasis Lodge on the Pacific Coast; and this ground transfer is included in the package.
 For an additional fee, a helicopter flight can be arranged that will reduce the travel time to 15 minutes.

 Captain Hook, Makina and Intensity Packages: